 Students Subject to the Catalog Provisions

 All students are subject to the provisions of the catalog which was in effect at the time of their first enrollment at John Brown University, with the exception of charges for tuition, etc., which apply only for a specified period of time.
-However, students may change to a later catalog with approval of their advisor and dean or division chair by completing a Change of Catalog form in the Registrar’s Office.
+However, students may change to a later catalog with approval of their advisor and college dean or department chair by completing a Change of Catalog form in the Registrar’s Office.
 Students may submit a Change of Catalog form until they have completed 75 hours.
 After that point, no further catalog changes will be permitted except in case of extended absence, as described in Graduation Requirements after Extended Absence.

 Changes in Requirements and Regulations

 The university reserves the right to make modifications in policies, procedures, and regulations: e.g., grading system, transfer of credit, guidelines for degree requirements, housing regulations and charges, tuition and fees, and admission standards, and to make such modifications applicable to any or all currently-enrolled students.
 When modifications occur, sensitivity to reasonable dates of implementation and appropriate categories of currently-enrolled students affected will be exercised.
 Students will be notified of such changes through the advisors, written notices, and campus publications.